Noughts

 considerable amount of time.

-they executed a sequence of instructions called program (or
+sequence of instructions called program (software).

 In the 1940s, computers had very limited abilities and could only